What to do with those wine bottles!?!

 Safety Equipment: Scoring the bottles creates some fine glass dust and shards, and there are inevitable wax drips when using a candle for the “thermo-shock” process.
 Therefore, best to protect your work table and always wear safety glasses.
 For this project, a (12” x 18”) “Crafty World” cutting mat*was used because that’s what was on hand.
 It worked fine, but you may want to go with a bigger size (18” x 24”) for a larger work surface.
 Any other type of non-slip protective mat should work.
 Also handy to have thick kitchen towels for water drips and spills and to help in handling wet bottles during the cutting and finishing.

 Watch the Instructional Videos.
-After reading the Creator’s Bottle Cutter (Ultimate Edition)* instructions and sorting through all the contents of the glass cutting kit, recommend you watch the instructional videos on the bestbottlecutter.com website (a few times).
-Nothing beats seeing the process.
+After reading the Creator’s Bottle Cutter (Ultimate Edition)* instructions and sorting through all the contents of the glass cutting kit, recommend you watch instructional videos (a few times) because nothing beats actually seeing the process.

 Cut Placement and Labels.
 You don’t have to remove all the paper labels from your bottles, but the cutter won’t cut through paper labels.
 Therefore, remove labels that get in the way of your desired score placement by first soaking in hot water, then take a small knife or razor to scrape off as much paper as possible.
 Last step, get rid of the paper and glue residue with Goo Gone* spray gel.